sf-wdi-29/intro-sinatra/readme.md

 #### Our First Route, Our First Controller Action

-We'll make a GET request, and in the next modeul, we'll talk about the different types of requests you can make to your server.
+We'll make a GET request, and in the next module, we'll talk about the different types of requests you can make to your server.
 For now, you can imagine that a GET request is for when you need to GET some information and spit something out to the client.

 Our first route, and coincidentally, our first controller action: